 The Coordinator shall chair all meetings of the Governing Board, unless decided otherwise by the Governing Board.

 The Parties agree to abide by all decisions of the Governing Board.
+However, the Associated Partners may condition these decisions to decision of their own funded organizations ininin addition to and subject to the same conditions as for their veto rights of the section 6.3.5.

 This does not prevent the Parties from exercising their veto rights, according to Section 6.3.5, or from submitting a dispute for resolution in accordance with the provisions of settlement of disputes in Section 11.9 of this Consortium Agreement.